dinushak/aisgovernance/src/3.Design/README.md

 - **High-Level Design (HLD)**: Guidelines and templates for creating an overview of the system architecture and design.
 - **Low-Level Design (LLD)**: Detailed design documents and templates for implementing the system components.
+- **Reusable Components**: Standardized patterns, templates, and configurations for AIS solutions that can be leveraged in future engagements or within the same project.
 - **Risk and Issues Register**: Tools to identify, document, and manage risks and issues from the design stage.

 ## Resources